HamidSherz/Sales-Analysis-and-Forecasting/README.md

 An interactive **Tableau dashboard** used to report and explore sales trends can be found [here](https://public.tableau.com/views/SalesProfitabilityDashboard_17280732098650/Dashboard1?:language=en-GB&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).

 ## Data Structure & Initial Checks
-The company’s main database structure consists of the following key data tables, with a total row count of approximately 10,000 records in the sample used.
+The company’s main database structure consists of the following key data tables, with a total row count of approximately 10,000 records in the data sample used.
 Each table has been used to generate insights for this project.

 - **Sales Data**: Contains transactional data, including information about customer orders, product categories, sales, and profit values.
 - **Customer Data**: Information about customer demographics, such as region, customer name, segment, and province.